Candied Bacon

 My job requires that I write a short little paragraph to help you get hyped about how awesome this recipe is, but let’s be honest here:

 This is candied bacon.
-Or in other words, crispy bacon with a thick sugar glaze.
-If you weren’t already hooked at “candied” then you were totally sold at “bacon.”
+Or, in other words, crispy bacon coated with a rich, thick sugar glaze.
+Because if you weren’t already hooked at “candied” then you were totally sold at “bacon.”

 Trust me, I know.
-I was the exact same way.
+I am the exact same way.

 It’s impossible to get enough!

 “Shelf stable” typically means that something can be stored at room temperature without the food spoiling.
-And even though this bacon is fully cooked and cooled before eating, it is still very perishable.
+And even though this bacon is fully cooked, it is still very perishable.
 It should be refrigerated or frozen until ready to eat.

 How long can candied bacon be left out?